Gabrielle-George/Gabrielle-George.github.io/index.md

 *Linux video nodes*

 In Linux, media devices are exposed to the user through "video nodes" accessible in  the <span class="code">/dev/</span> directory.
 UVC metadata is obtained through streaming on one of these video nodes.
 This means that for every UVC device that supports metadata, two video nodes are exposed: one for the actual video stream, and the other for the metadata stream that can be linked to each frame of the video stream.
-When you look at the capabilities of the metadata's video node, it specified that the video node supports metadata capture:
+When you look at the capabilities of the metadata's video node, it specifies that the video node supports metadata capture:

 ![videoNode](/assets/videoNode.png)